tsmosquito/pfb2024_group_project_GC_TWS/README.md

 2. Git commit
 3. Git push
 4. Go to YOUR FORK Github
+5. Sync repo (you can't pull unless you are using the most recent version)
-5. Pull request
+6. Pull request
-6. After accepted, you can pull
+7. After accepted, you can pull
 ## Members
 1. Caitlin Millett
 2. Rada Malko